Design tools

 1. Hiding layers that don’t fit the screen

-Layer trees of large projects often turn into deep forests where one can get lost.
+Layer trees of large projects often become deep forests where one can get lost.
 To find the way out, click above the Layer List to see only the elements currently visible on canvas.
 To see all the layers, click once again.

 2. Pre-made palettes

-Lunacy shows one of pre-set color palettes that you can use in your design when you create a new document.
+Lunacy shows one of the pre-set color palettes you can use in your design when you create a new document.
 It appears in the right panel when nothing is selected on the canvas.
 If you don’t like the current palette, click the refresh icon to choose the one that suits you best.
-Or you can adjust some individual colors within a palette.
+You can also adjust some individual colors within a palette.

-What’s more, if you opt to use a pre-made palette, later you can instantly recolor you design by simply clicking the refresh icon.
+What’s more, if you opt to use a pre-made palette, you can instantly recolor your design later by simply clicking the refresh icon.

 3. Smart text colors